Science | Technology | Engineering | Math

 Our Academic Technology Faculty

-The core our math program from kindergarten through fifth grade is centered around Everyday Math.
+The core of our math program from kindergarten through fifth grade is centered around Everyday Math.
 This research-based program was developed at the University of Chicago and is predicated on the concept of distributed practice.
 Through distributed practice students are introduced to concepts beginning in kindergarten at an age-appropriate level and then revisit concepts each year with a growing level of complexity.
 This approach produces students who retain much more than algorithms but actually possess the foundational knowledge that leads to capable and enthusiastic mathematicians.
 The program also cultivates flexibility of thought and the communication skills needed to justify one’s mathematical reasoning.
 In sixth grade, we introduce the Pearson Mathematics program which best prepares our students for the experience of secondary school as they learn to transcribe problems and tackle pre-algebra concepts.
 In addition to the core, we utilize a variety of supplemental materials, including Reflex Math, Dreambox Math, and Hands on Equations.
 Beginning in third grade we also have a math contest strand that allows our most experienced mathematicians to showcase their skills both nationally and internationally as they participate in Math Olympiads, the Noetic Math Challenge, the California Math League competitions.